 Our computing curriculum is progressive, and children take part in different topics throughout the year.
 These include, iprogram, iapp, isafe and ialgorithm.
 Each unit has a primary focus on the three areas below, but uses and builds on skills and knowledge from other areas within computing, and across the curriculum.
 At South End, children will re-visit strands on Online Safety, Computing Systems and Networks, Programming, Creating Media and Data and Information.

 Computing science is all about the understanding of how computers work and how we communicate with them to complete everyday tasks.
 The children will have to create algorithms, make predictions, debug and even decompose.

 Children will also be given the chance to explore what the internet really is.
 Looking at how it works and how information is sent from one place to another.

 Children will be given the opportunity to explore a variety of programs to complete a range of tasks.
 Information technology is about challenging the children to select the right program to complete the task and show they can collect, display and share information.

 Digital literacy looks at how technology is used in the real world and how it enables collaboration and communication.
-It teaches how to use technology safely, respectively and responsibly.
-Children learn to identify acceptable and unacceptable behaviour and the correct ways to report concerns.
+It also looks at how technology is used safely, respectively and responsibly.
+Children will be able to identify acceptable/unacceptable behaviour and the right ways to report concerns.

-Digital Ambassadors are also vital to our learning.
-We aim to develop these young leaders so that they are able to help support others in computing lessons, lead assemblies on online safety, look after our equipment, and help organise events such as Safer Internet Day.
+Our Computing Committee is also vital to our learning.
+We aim to develop these young leaders so that they are able to help support others in computing lessons; lead assemblies on online safety; look after our equipment; and help organise Safer Internet Day.

-We intend for our pupils to become digitally literate at a level suitable for the future workplace and as active participants in an ever-evolving digital world.
+Computing ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.